|

 preferably - all of

-the above.
 Since the finger is pointed at

 radiant heating lets discuss the radiant by

-first talking about controls.
+first talking about controls:

 In high performance

-single zone homes (less than 10 Btu/hr/sf) with proper
+single zone homes with less than 10 Btu/hr/ft2 (32

 exterior shading